hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 alignment of homologous proteins.
 Click any of the links to find SRCN1 homologs identified in the UniRef90 database.

-Step 12.
+step 12.
 Scroll down to below the results graphic to find additional information on putative motifs (figure BACT-BP-3).
 The first section contains links to multiple sequence alignments in the case that highly similar sequences were detected.
 The multiple sequence alignments can be viewed by clicking on the